 The apocalypse has haunted our species’ imagination however—a fall from a past Golden Age to one with diminished capacities and humbler hopes, or the end of all things: the Deluge, the End of Days, the Second Coming, Ragnarǫkkr, Frashokereti.
 No doubt for those trying to survive through those years of tumultuous destruction and catastrophic change, it was a grim struggle.
 But the arc of history, it seems, was toward the good.
 So if we are in the apocalyptical times that some suggest, perhaps it will represent an opportunity for some eventual betterment.

 Read Subsequent Articles in this Series

-- From “‘Priam’s Castle Blazing’: A Thousand Years of Trojan Memories”, Troy and the Trojan War, John Lawrence Angel, Machteld Johanna Mellink, eds., 1984.
+- John Lawrence Angel, “‘Priam’s Castle Blazing’: A Thousand Years of Trojan Memories”, Troy and the Trojan War, Machteld Johanna Mellink, ed., 1984.

 - Harry A. Hoffner Jr., Letters from the Hittite Kingdom, 2009.
 My emphasis.

 - ⟨p(h)⟩, later expressed by ⟨φ⟩ and with the phonetic value /f/, seems to have been said in Mycenaean Greek as /pʰ/; a hard /p/ with a puff of air after it, which I’ve rendered as ⟨p’⟩.

 - Eric Cline, 1177 BC: The Year Civilization Collapsed, 2014.
 The schematic is based on one of his from a lecture on the same topic.